makehumancommunity/makehuman-static-website/content/MPFB/FAQ/use_in_closed_source.md

 ---
-title: "Can use models made with MPFB in a closed-source game?"
+title: "Can I use models made with MPFB in a closed-source game?"
 draft: false
 ---